quicwg/base-drafts/draft-ietf-quic-qpack.md

 HTTP_QPACK_DECOMPRESSION_FAILED (TBD):
 : The decoder failed to interpret an instruction on a request or push stream and is not able to continue decoding that header block.
-This situation MAY be treated as a stream error or as a connection error.
 HTTP_QPACK_ENCODER_STREAM_ERROR (TBD):
 : The decoder failed to interpret an instruction on the encoder stream.
-This situation MUST be treated as a connection error.
 HTTP_QPACK_DECODER_STREAM_ERROR (TBD):
 : The encoder failed to interpret an instruction on the decoder stream.

-This situation MUST be treated as a connection error.
+Upon encountering an error, an implementation MAY elect to treat it as a connection error even if this document prescribes that it MUST be treated as a stream error.

 # Encoding Strategies